github/training-kit/foundations/index-extras.md

 * Review and create local branch relating to PRs (even from Fork) ???
 * Use "Checkout this Branch for..."" to create local branch of any PR and branch
   * Show how branch cannot be synced for Forks' branches
-  * Show how branch directly on repo can be changed
+  * Show how branch directly on repository can be changed
 * Review how a Fork's branch and PR can be manipulated, merged locally into another branch, integrated, and close original PR